DropleX: Liquid sensing on tablet touchscreens: Introduction

 Conventional methods~\cite{conventional,conventional2,conventional3} for performing capacitance-based liquid sensing typically rely on a dedicated device with large probes designed to be immersed into open cup solutions to a minimum depth, and are typically limited to measuring a single sample at a time.
 While there is rich prior work~\cite{yeo2016radarcat,rahman2016nutrilyzer,wang2017tagscan,dhekne2018liquid,yue2019liquid,ha2020food,yun2024powdew,chan2022testing,chan2022micro} in the mobile and wireless community on liquid based sensing using radar, RFID, vibration motors and cameras, including work leveraging an external standalone capacitive touchscreen, they are largely focused on sensing larger quantities of liquid, require some form of dedicated, specialized hardware and non-trivial hardware modification to commodity devices, or do not demonstrate the ability to classify between different liquids.

 We introduce {\sysname}, the first system to enable liquid sensing on the integrated capacitive touchscreen of commodity tablets.
-Our system is capable of detecting microliter-scale liquid samples and performing non-invasive through-container measurements even for sealed liquids.
+Our system is capable of detecting microliter-scale liquid samples and performing non-invasive through-container measurements.
 It is able to conduct multiple tests concurrently across the screen, allowing simultaneous characterization of different samples.

 However, repurposing the tablet touchscreen to perform liquid sensing is not straightforward and requires tackling several key challenges. \textit{First}, commercial touchscreens have built-in adaptive filters that continuously recalibrate capacitance readings to a baseline to reject transient effects such as those caused by liquid drops.
 As a result, any liquid or container placed on the screen is only registered for a few seconds before the readings fades.
-To address this, we develop a physics-informed mechanism that can disable the filter temporarily for the measurement without any hardware or software modifications.
+To address this, we develop a physics-informed mechanism that can disable the filter temporarily for the measurement without any hardware modifications.

 Specifically, we observe that the adaptive filter is turned off in the presence of a finger touch event.
 This is because recalibrating during contact would cause the system to disregard the touch input, and make touch interaction impossible.
 Our idea is to mimic a permanent touch event, by having the user deposit and draw up a small ``priming'' drop of water onto the screen which leaves behind a thin conductive film.
 Unlike a bulk drop of water that confines the electric field to the screen, the thin film acts primarily as a conductor and causes part of the electric field to be shunted to parasitic ground and is effectively recognized as a finger.
 This causes the adaptive filter to be disabled and allows for reliable measurements of liquids placed on the screen.